-The Company recognizes costs of €52.6 million, as specified in note 15 to the financial statements, incurred for clinical trial activities and manufacturing of drug products, as research and development expenses based on an evaluation of its vendors' progress toward completion of specific tasks.
-Timing of payment may differ significantly from the period in which the costs are recognized as expense, resulting in clinical trial accruals recognized within "Trade and other payables" in the consolidated statements of financial position.
+The Company recognizes costs of €44.0 million, as specified in note 15 to the financial statements, incurred for clinical trial activities and manufacturing of drug products, as research and development expenses based on an evaluation of its vendors' progress toward completion of specific tasks.
+Payment timing may differ significantly from the period in which the costs are recognized as expense, resulting in clinical trial accruals recognized within Trade and other payables in the statement of financial position.

-Quantification of the research progress and the translation of the progress to these accruals requires estimates, because the progress is not directly observable.
-In estimating the vendors' progress toward completion of specific tasks, the Company therefore uses non-financial data such as patient enrollment, clinical site activations and vendor information of actual costs incurred.
+Quantification of the research progress and the translation of the progress to these accruals requires judgment, because the progress is not directly observable.
+In estimating the vendors' progress toward completion of specific tasks, the Company therefore uses data such as patient enrollment, clinical site activations and vendor information of actual costs incurred.
 This data is obtained through reports from or discussions with Company personnel and outside service providers as to the progress or state of completion of trials, or the completion of services.
 Costs are expensed over the service period the services are provided.
-Costs for services provided that have not yet been paid are recognized as accrued expenses.
-Research and development cost accruals directly impact the revenue recognized, given the satisfaction of the single performance obligation is measured using the input method
+Costs for services provided that have not yet been paid are recognized as accruals.
+Research and development cost accruals directly impact the revenue recognized, given the Company records revenue based on the percentage of completion method.

-5 Intangible assets
+4. Intangible assets